 Massage Your Scalp With The Conditioner And Apply At The Ends

 You should leave the conditioner for an even longer time if your hair is somehow damaged or dry.
-In this way, the conditioner acts like a mask.
+By doing this, the conditioner acts like a mask.
 You can now wash off, dry out, and style your hair as before.
-Resultantly, you feel that you can do well with less amount of styling product as the hair is less arid and more receptive.
+Resultantly, you’ll be able to do well with less amount of styling product as the hair is less arid and more receptive.

 Apply A Suitable Clarifying Shampoo Once Every Fortnight Or Month